BreastScreen NSW and ABS population estimates.Centre for Epidemiology and Evidence, NSW Ministry of Health.

 • A bowel (colorectal) cancer screening program commenced in NSW in August 2006.

-• Breast cancer was the most common cancer among females and but the second most common cause of cancer death among females.
+• Breast cancer was the most common cancer among females and the second most common cause of cancer death among females.
 BreastScreen NSW provides a two-yearly mammographic screening service to women aged 50-69 years in NSW, which aims to detect early cases of breast cancer.
-The percentage of eligible women who had their two-yearly mammogram by December 2010 was 52.7%.
+The percentage of eligible women who had their two-yearly mammogram by December 2013 was 48.3%.

 Some cancers are very invasive and invade adjacent organs and spread to other parts of the body (metastasise) quickly, while others may remain in the body for years without showing any clinical symptoms.
 Benign neoplasms never spread to distant organs.